 The fate of released oil that reaches the shoreline depends on characteristics of the oil, the type of shoreline, and the energy environment.
 The stranding algorithm is based on work by CSE/ASA/BAT (1986), Gundlach (1987), and Reed and Gundlach (1989) in developing the COZOIL model for the U.S. Minerals Management Service.
 In SIMAP, deposition occurs when an oil spillet intersects shore surface.
-Deposition ceases when the model determines that the volume holding capacity for the shore surface.
+Deposition ceases when the model determines that the volume holding capacity for the shore surface is reached.
+The model does not allow subsequent oil coming ashore to remain on the shore surface.
 It is assumed to be refloated by rising water, and carried away by currents and wind drift SIMAP then removes the remaining shoreline oil exponentially over time.
 Data for holding capacity and removal rate are taken from CSE/ABA/BAT (1986) and Gundlach (1987), and are a function of oil viscosity and shore type.
 The algorithm and data are provided in French et al. (1996).